Fyrstain/legio/README.md

-# Application name
+# Legio
-Description :
+Description : React front application for cohorting and datamart.

 ## Prerequisites